Home | About the Guide | Buy Now | Virtual Tour | Current Conditions | Contact Us

 Yellowstone Road Construction

-Road construction in Yellowstone continues... check out the park's website: http://www.nps.gov/yell/planyourvisit/roadclosures.htm
+Road construction in Yellowstone continues... check out the park's website.

 Shoshone National Forest Campgrounds (North Unit)

-Big Game Campground, a Forest Service camp west of Cody, has been renovated and now offers electric service at some sites.
-Fox Creek Campground has also received a massive overhaul.
-It now includes 34 long parking spurs and electric hookups.
-All this comes with a fee increase: $20.
+Wapiti Campground, a Forest Service camp west of Cody, was renovated with electric service at some sites.
+Fox Creek Campground also received a massive overhaul.
+It now includes 34 long parking spurs and electric hookups for $20, but may be closed as it's being used to house road construction crews.
+Nearby Lake Creek Campground may also be closed; as of this writing, it did not have a re-opening date.

 Grand Teton National Park Additions

-The new Craig Thomas Discovery & Visitor Center is open in Moose (near Jackson).
-If you're anywhere near GTNP, be sure to stop by this gem.
-Also, a grand new aerial tram at Jackson Hole Mountain Resort is also now operating - go take a ride!
+If you haven't been to Jackson Hole in awhile, be sure to stop at the Craig Thomas Discovery & Visitor Center located in Moose (near Jackson).
+Also, the grand aerial tram at Jackson Hole Mountain Resort is operating - go take a ride!

 Craig Thomas Discovery & Visitor Center, Grand Teton National Park, Wyoming